pittyh6/work_hours_v1/README.md

 ![Begin Banner](/Documentation/top-1200x350.gif)

 ## Project description
-- It is a Work Hours.
+- It is a Working Hours punch and history.
+Sum of the current week.

 What can you do with it?
 - Clock-in
+- Break-start
+- Break-end
 - Clock-out
 - History hours week
-- PaySlips

 ## What I learned/used (Link for details)
 - HTML